 A number of highly skilled roles are also on the shortage occupation list.
 If the role you need to fill is on the list, then you do not have to complete the ‘resident labour market test’ set out at point 5.

 There salary for the post must be high enough in order for you to sponsor the employee and this can be complicated.
 There is a minimum salary for all Tier 2 (General) employees.
 It is £30,000 for experienced workers and £20,800 for ‘new entrants’.
 However, there are also minimum rates for each type of job, and they are often higher.
 You must pay the higher of the two rates.

 In the majority of cases, a sponsor must try to recruit from the settled workforce before sponsoring a Tier 2 (General) employee.
 This is called the ‘resident labour market test’.
 The Home Office have very specific rules regarding how this must be done, and it is important to abide by them, and to keep evidence of this.

-If you need advice in relation to obtaining a sponsor licence or are considering Tier 2 sponsorship, you can contact Cartwright King for advice on 0808 168 5550.
+If you need advice in relation to obtaining a sponsor licence or are considering Tier 2 sponsorship, you can contact Cartwright King for advice.